Khloe Kardashian Still Worries About Tristan Thompson Cheating With Jordy Craig

 It sounds like Khloe is keeping an eye on more than just Tristan Thompson’s cheating rumors as they pertain to Jordy Craig.
 Khloe Kardashian reportedly has spies keeping tabs on the NBA baller in all of the cities where he plays in order to keep the groupies at bay too.

-“Khloe knows how groupies throw themselves at NBA players in every city,” the insider also shared.”She’s definitely keeping tabs on him.”
+“Khloe knows how groupies throw themselves at NBA players in every city,” the insider also shared.
+“She’s definitely keeping tabs on him.”

-Rumor has it that Khloe and Tristan are madly in love and that the Keeping Up With The Kardashians star wants to make baller babies with the Cavs center, It’s no secret that she’s been dying to have a family but if she has concerns about Thompson’s faithfulness, maybe she should get that under control before anything else.
+Rumor has it Khloe and Tristan are madly in love and that the Keeping Up with the Kardashians star wants to make baller babies with the Cavs center, It’s no secret that she’s been dying to have a family but if she has concerns about Thompson’s faithfulness, maybe she should get that under control before anything else.
 Otherwise, she might end up being a baby mama whose child gets visits from another woman’s boyfriend just like the way Tristan is doing with Jordy Craig.

 A post shared by Khloé (@khloekardashian) on